 Copy the pin’s ID from your pin’s URL and then paste it in the Repin ID field.

-Once you insert the image into the post, Grow will add Pinterest’s “data-pin-id” attribute to the image’s HTML and set its value to the data you’ve inserted in the Pin Repin ID field.
+Once you insert the image into the post, Social Pro will add Pinterest’s “data-pin-id” attribute to the image’s HTML and set its value to the data you’ve inserted in the Pin Repin ID field.

 Please note: Once you’ve added the image to the post’s content, any Pinterest specific data set for the image, including the repin ID, can be edited only from the content editor (both Classic and Gutenberg).
 Editing the repin ID from the edit attachment page will have no effect on the images already added in your posts.